-3. Click OK to complete the settings.
+- 3. Click OK to complete the settings. - Only for GA-P55A-UD3P.

 4.8 Auto Green

 Auto Green is an easy-to-use tool that provides users with simple options to enable system power savings via a Bluetooth cell phone.
 When the phone is out of the range of the computer's Bluetooth receiver, the system will enter the specified power saving mode.